SuperJdog90/CS207_Project/README.md

 == Step 2: Assemble the circuit

 Connect the posts on the bottom of the Wi-Fi Shield to the respective ports on the Arduino Uno.

-Curcuit Diagram: Wi-Fi_Alarm_Clock.jpg
+The visual diagram for th circuit can be found in the file Wi-Fi_Alarm_Clock.jpg

 == Step 3: Load the code